Jon Gething – Chair

 Steve works in the Engineering faculty at the University of Bath, where he teaches postgraduate courses on innovation, project management and sustainable energy, and leads research into sustainable business and community energy.
 Previously he worked as an IT consultant and project manager before joining Hewlett-Packard and co-founding HP’s first lab dedicated to sustainability.
 He is a founder member of Transition Nailsea.

 After completing a Physics degree at Oxford University Richard joined PwC training as a Chartered Accountant.
 He spent 5 years working within audit serving a wide range of clients across the manufacturing, utilities and service sectors.
 Richard joined HBoS (now Lloyds Banking Group) in 2007 working in Finance roles supporting the Retail, Commercial, Insurance and Group businesses.
 He combines a strong technical accounting / financial skillset with a working knowledge of risk management techniques and business strategy.
 A qualified Business Analyst and Project Manager Richard now specialises in Finance change.
-Richard grew up in North Somerset and moved to Portishead in 2006, joining Low Carbon Gordano in 2015.
+Richard grew up in North Somerset and moved to Portishead in 2006.